ivirshup/anndata-paper/paper.md

 > * scvelo and layers
 > * different sets of variables (modality)
 > * spatial information (use of unstructured)

+# Future directions

+The AnnData project is under active development and will have more features.
+These include, but are not limited to, more advanced out of core access, a split-apply-combine framework, integration with more of the python ecosystem, and interchange with more formats like apache Arrow.

 # Author contributions